InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

 # Injective Canonical Chain Upgrade Instructions

 The following document describes the necessary steps involved that validators and full node operators must take in order to upgrade from the Injective Canary Chain to the Canonical Chain.
-The Injecive team will post an official `injective-canary-2` genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.
+In case of failed migration via upgrade module and we have to export the genesis, InjectiveLabs team will post an official `injective-canonical-chain` genesis file in case upgrade, but it is recommended that validators should do try to export the genesis on their own node to verify the resulting genesis file.

-There is a strong social consensus around proposal `Injective Canary 2 Upgrade Proposal` on `injective-canary-1`.
-Following proposal #[65](https://hub.injective.network/proposals/6) This indicates that the upgrade procedure should be performed on block number `TO-BE-DETERMINED`
+There is a strong social consensus around proposal `Injective Canonical Chain Upgrade Proposal` on `injective-canary-1`.
+Following proposal #[65](https://hub.injective.network/proposals/65) This indicates that the upgrade procedure should be performed on block number `TO-BE-DETERMINED`

   - [Summary](#summary)